Chan Seng Onn: Early life and education

-Chan Seng Onn was born in Singapore in January 1954 as the youngest of three children, with two sisters.
+Chan Seng Onn was born in Singapore on 4 January 1954 as the youngest of three children, with two sisters.
 His mother was a housewife and his father worked as a sewage pump attendant.
 He studied at St Anthony's Boys' School and then St Joseph's Institution (SJI) where he did his GCE O-Level and A-Level exams.
 He was a top student alongside future politicians Teo Chee Hean and George Yeo at SJI.

 As a President's and Colombo Plan scholar, he graduated with a bachelor's degree in engineering from University College London in 1976.
 He received a master's degree in industrial engineering from National University of Singapore (NUS) in 1981, and a Diploma in Business Administration from NUS.
 He received his Bachelor of Laws from NUS in 1986 and Master of Laws from University of Cambridge in 1987.

 Legal career

+Prosecutor

 In 1987, he joined the Singapore Legal Service as State Counsel and Deputy Public Prosecutor in the Attorney-General's Chambers (AGC).
 He was appointed Senior Assistant Registrar to the Supreme Court in 1991.
 In 1994, he returned to AGC in the role of Senior State Counsel.
-On 15 October 1997, he was appointed Judicial Commissioner.